Autocar Company: Products

 Clarke experimented with a series of vehicles from 1897, with a tricycle, later called "Autocar No. 1", now in the collection of the Smithsonian.
 In 1899 the company, now renamed Autocar, built the first motor truck ever produced for sale in North America.
 The first production Autocar automobile was a 1900 single cylinder chain drive runabout.
 About 27 were made.
 In 1901 Autocar built the first car in North America to use shaft drive.
 This vehicle is also now in the Smithsonian collection.

 The 1904 Autocar was equipped with a tonneau; it could seat four passengers and sold for $1,700.
 The horizontal-mounted flat twin engine, situated at the front of the car, produced 11 hp (8.2 kW).
-This was a somewhat unusual engine design for the time, with most companies producing inline designs.
+This engine design was somewhat unusual for its time, as most companies were producing inline designs.
 A three-speed transmission was fitted.
 The steel and wood-framed car weighed 1675 lb (760 kg).
 The early cars had tiller steering.

-In 1905, the company was selling the Type XII car for $2,250 and another it called the Type X for $1,000.
+In 1905, the company was selling the Type XII car for $2,250 and another car it called the Type X for $1,000.
 It discontinued the Type XI and sold the last of them in 1905.
-The cars then had a wheel steering with left-hand drive.
+The cars then had wheel steering with left-hand drive.

 The Type X was a runabout.
 During the 1905–1906 model year the company produced 1000 Type X cars.
-The manufacture of 500 Type XV runabouts was authorized for 1907 in place of 500 touring cars (Type XIV) in addition to the 1000 runabouts already planned.
+The manufacture of 500 Type XV runabouts was authorized for 1907 in place of 500 touring cars (Type XIV), in addition to the 1000 runabouts already planned.
 At special meeting on June 19, 1906, held at 711 Arcade Building, Philadelphia, Pennsylvania, the board authorized the hiring of a general manager by the name of Harry A. Gillis at a salary of $10,000 per year.
 Production of 300 Type XVI cars and 500 Type XVII were authorized during a board meeting on November 21, 1906.

 Commercial vehicles were made the focus from 1907 and soon outnumbered cars.

 As of 1911, Autocar was making only trucks.
 The first model, the Type XVII, had a 97-inch wheelbase, a one and a half-ton capacity, and a two-cylinder gasoline engine under the seat.
 Later engines had 4 and 6 cylinders, and wheelbases became longer.
 Inline engines became the company's focus.

 During World War I, the Canadian Armoured Autocar used an Autocar chassis.

 In 1929, Autocar sold 3300 units, though the number fell to 1000 in 1932 and continued to decline during the Great Depression.
 Larger trucks with "Blue Streak" gasoline engines and Diesel engines, mainly from Cummins, came later.
 In 1935, Autocar sold 1001 units and in 1936 it increased to 1451 trucks.
 In 1938, Autocar sold 1617 units and in 1939 it increased to 2014 trucks.